robertmaxwilliams/max-website/blog/2021-3-1-Thesis-Spring-Week-8.md

 I've added a little bit but I'm just not working that well today.
 I'll read some Perrow instead to make the best of this unfocused day.

-So far, "Normal Accident Theory" is intersting but not especially relavent to my thesis as it focuses so heavily on nuclear power plants.
+So far, "Normal Accident Theory" is interesting but not especially relevant to my thesis as it focuses so heavily on nuclear power plants.
 They make decent metaphors for use cases of AI, but only in a very abstract way.